 Find out more: Coronavirus: how to protect yourself and others

 The latest guidelines allow care homes to accept new residents – and they are encouraged to do so – as long as they follow strict procedures agreed with local NHS authorities and their local council.

 The government has pledged to arrange coronavirus tests for all new residents.
-And new residents can expect to be isolated in their room for at least 7 days after arriving at the home (extended to 14 days during the national lockdown from 5 November 2020).
+And new residents can expect to be isolated in their room for at least seven days after arriving at the home (extended to 14 days during the national lockdown from 5 November 2020).